ProspectOne/perfops-cli/README.md

   ping        Run a ping test on target

 Flags:
-  -h, --help         help for perfops
+  -F, --from string  A continent, region (e.g eastern europe), country, US state or city -h, --help         help for perfops
   -K, --key string   The PerfOps API key (default is $PERFOPS_API_KEY) -v, --version      Prints the version information of perfops